Here are some suggestions to make clean up easy.

 Alternatively, place 6 mil plastic underneath the project.
 Be sure to secure the corners.

 When the project is completed, it's likely that it will be too heavy to pick up the entire sheet of plastic at one time.
 We recommend cutting it into sections to make it easily manageable.
-In the videos below, you can see the plastic sheet method of containment.
+In the video below, you can see the plastic sheet method of containment.

 (Setup can be seen at 1:30 and cleanup can be seen at 3:58)